 This doesn’t cost the customer/buyer anything at all, and so it is a great way to support your favourite bloggers!
 So, whenever you see a tour, hotel, or other links from my blog (or someone else’s), book it using their link!
 It means the world.
 Alternatively, if you know you’ll be looking for a hotel in that area later on, bookmark it and revisit when you are ready to book.
 Again, this doesn’t cost you a dime.

 My biggest affiliate earners are Booking.com, GetYourGuide (for tours) and Amazon (for everything, mainly travel gadgets).
 If you are planning on booking a hotel, tour or need something new soon; please use those links (they are affiliates).

-The two most common programs are Ezoic and Mediavine.
-The latter requires 50’000 sessions a month to join (previously it was 25’000, but they changed this in 2020), so I definitely recommend newer bloggers apply to join Ezoic as soon as they can.
-Ezoic requires only 10’000 sessions a month, but they have been known to accept bloggers with 6’000 monthly sessions too.
+The two most common Ad programs are Ezoic and Mediavine.
+The latter is the most popular, but it requires 50’000 sessions a month to join (previously it was 25’000, but they changed this in 2020, unfortunately).
+So if you are a newer blogger, Ezoic might be the way to go.
+Ezoic requires only 10’000 sessions a month, but they have been known to accept bloggers with as little as 6’000 monthly sessions too.
 Apply to join Ezoic here!

 Paid press trips

 Getting free trips is one of the absolute best perks of being a travel blogger (in addition to the whole “having my dream job” thing).
 But often these trips are not only free, they are also paid.

 In short, bloggers can charge a day rate (or a total retainer) for the trip, which covers all the work that goes into it.
 On a press trip, you are constantly present, posting on stories and social media live throughout the day, and always thinking about content and what photos/articles you can get out of it.
 Not all trips are paid, and many destinations don’t have a budget to pay bloggers in addition to providing a free trip, but it is becoming more common.